Lewis, Alabama hand No. 4 Auburn its first loss, 83-64

 Auburn: Missed its first 10 3-point attempts and finished making just 20 of 63 shots (31.7%).
 The Tigers shot 25% from 3-point range (7 of 28) and made 17 of 30 foul shots.

-“They did a good job contesting shots at the rim,” Wiley said.
-“We didn’t finish good at all tonight.”

 Alabama: Has won seven of its last 10 games after starting 0-2 against ranked teams.
-The Tide gave the fans a huge reason to cheer in the first season for Oats, who said it might have been his team’s best defensive performance.
+The Tide gave the fans a huge reason to cheer in coach Nate Oats’ first season.

 SAMIR STRUGGLES